 These employees can be categorized as:

-Graduate Research Assitants (GRAs)
+• Graduate Research Assistants (GRAs)

-Graduate Teaching Assistants (GTAs)
+• Graduate Teaching Assistants (GTAs)

-Graduate Assistants (GAs)
+• Graduate Assistants (GAs)

 GRAs and GTAs are typically hired by the graduate schools to perform assistantships that are related with the student’s degree.
-Graduate Assistants and Student Assistants can be hired to perform tasks within your department such as clerical support, web development, etc. More information regarding appointment of and approvals for hiring GRAs, GTAs and GAs can be obtained through the Graduate Studies Office and the Office of Academic Affairs.
-Student Assistants
+Graduate Assistants and Student Assistants can be hired to perform tasks within your department such as clerical support, web development, etc.

 Federal Work Study (FWS)